 Between 2004 and 2010 an international exchange partnership of lecturers with the HEC Montréal Business School is carried out.
 Some professors give their lectures at the partners institution.

-Under the Lisbon Recognition Convention takes place the harmonization of the BMD (Bachelor-Master-Doctorate) system.
+Under the Lisbon Recognition Convention, the harmonization of the BMD (Bachelor-Master-Doctorate) system takes place.
 As of 2005, the degree has become a two-year integrated program: 1st and 2nd year of Master’s degree.
 The new name of the program is International Project Management (Management des Projets Internationaux in French).
 Students with various educational backgrounds can apply for this program: economics, management studies, political science as well as scientific and technical studies.

-Nowadays, the International Project Management Master’s degree strongly contributes to international mobility of students by means of a mandatory end-of-studies six-month internship in foreign country.
-Thanks to this characteristic of the degree, each year students in the 2nd year of the program complete an internship in approximately ten different countries such as Germany, China, the USA… A real asset of this degree is also its openness to foreign students.
-Thus, a majority of each class consists of students from abroad.
+The International Project Management Master’s degree strongly contributes to international mobility of students by means of a mandatory end-of-studies six-month internship in foreign country.
+Due to this requirement, each year students in the 2nd year of the program complete internships in approximately ten different countries such as Germany, Luxembourg, China, the USA… A real asset of this degree is also its openness to foreign students.
+Therefore, each year, the class counts students from all around the world.

 In 2014, the International Project Management Master’s degree was the only degree at the Economics & Management Strasbourg Faculty granted the Prize of Degree Excellence 2014 (Prix d’Excellence Formation 2014 financé par l’IdEx “ in French).
 This prize appraises the quality of schooling, contribution to the success of students and the international openness of the degree.
-The prize is definitely the proof of the excellence of the degree as such.
+The prize shows the excellence of the degree as such.

 Photo: Presentation of the Prix d’Excellence Formation 2014 financé par l’IdEx to six awarded degrees of University of Strasbourg.
 The Master’s representative, Professor Schwob, is 4th from left.